StarExec/StarExec/command/README.txt

 REQUIRED: "id" "from" "to"
 OPTIONAL: "hier"

---copyjob -Copies an existing job and associates it with a space. "id" is a job id, and "from" and "to" are space ids.
+--linkjob -Links an existing job in a new space space. "id" is a job id, and "from" and "to" are space ids.
 REQUIRED: "id" "from" "to"
 OPTIONAL: None